 One particular area of concern related to the CMPL is the prohibition on patient inducements.
-The CMPL prohibits the offering or transferring of 'remuneration' to any individual eligible for benefits under Medicare or Medicaid that the offeror 'knows or should know' is likely to influence such individual to order or receive from a particular provider, practitioner, or supplier any item or service for which payment may be made, in whole or in part, under Medicare of Medicaid.
-'Remuneration' is defined to include (among other things) the waiver of co-payments and deductible amounts.
+The CMPL prohibits the offering or transferring of remuneration to any individual eligible for benefits under Medicare or Medicaid that the offeror 'knows or should know' is likely to influence that individual to order or receive from a particular provider, practitioner, or supplier any item or service for which payment may be made, in whole or in part, under Medicare of Medicaid.
+Remuneration is defined to include (among other things) the waiver of co-payments and deductible amounts.
 Violation of the CMPL is punishable by a monetary penalty of US$10,000 per item or service, damages of up to three times the amount claimed for the item or service, and potential exclusion from Medicare.
 Similar to the Anti-Kickback Statute, there are several exceptions to the CMPL that, if met, protect the arrangement.
 Advertising and other promotional materials provided to patients present one example of potential risk under the CMPL's patient inducement prohibition.
-Although such items or services can be structured to comply with an exception to the CMPL's prohibition on patient inducements, such arrangements warrant particular attention from a compliance standpoint.
+Although these items or services can be structured to comply with an exception to the CMPL's prohibition on patient inducements, arrangements of this kind warrant particular attention from a compliance standpoint.

 The False Claims Act